Approximating fixed size quantum correlations in polynomial time: Representation theory

 \begin{proof} Since $c_{(n)}$ is (proportional to) the group average, it is invariant under conjugation and thus commutes with every element of $\CSn$, and thus, is central.
 Applying the group average corresponding to $c_{(n)}$ to $\CSn$ projects onto the one-dimensional subspace associated with the trivial representation.
-Concretely, when $c_{(n)}$ acts on $\CSn$, it sends any element of the group algebra to a scalar multiple of the identity element (the sum of all group elements).
-Thus, the image of the group average is exactly the subspace spanned by the identity element, corresponding to the trivial representation of $S_n$.
+Concretely, when $c_{(n)}$ acts on $\CSn$, it sends any element of the group algebra to a scalar multiple of the sum of all group elements $\sum_{\pi\in S_n}\pi$.
+Thus, the image of the group average is exactly the subspace spanned by this sum, corresponding to the trivial representation of $S_n$.
 Since this space is one-dimensional, $c_{(n)}$ is minimal.
+Concretely, with \autoref{eqn:idempotents_characters} and $\chi^{\text{trivial}}(\pi)=1$ for all $\pi\in S_n$ we have